Ana Castellain: 2018–2022

-In 2018, the athlete continues to surpass her records with four more competitions and four more gold medals.
+In 2018, the athlete continued to surpass her records with four more competitions and four more gold medals.
 In March a Brazilian championship in Curitiba in the State of Paraná, in June a world championship in Calgary in Canada, in July a South American championship in Guayaquil in Ecuador and in September a European competition, “Arnold Classic Europe” in Barcelona, Spain, with the presence of the star Arnold Schwarzenegger as host of the event.

 Start the year 2019 beating the Brazilian and personal record in the deadlift category up to 72 kg with the mark of 212.5 kg in the Brazilian championship held in Santos; she won the competition with a total of 530 kg weighing 68.95 kg.
 Second important competition on Brazilian soil, Arnold Classic South American, in São Paulo; new Brazilian record in deadlift with 213 kg won with a total of 523 kg, becoming three-time champion of the competition.
 Ana Castellain travels in the beginning of the second half of May to the bench press world championship in Japan and in Russia she is prevented from continuing her trip due to the incorrect provision of her entry visa to Japan.
-With her luggage lost and without an immigration card, she remains in Russia without being able to strictly comply with her training schedule, which was to train in Norway until the World Cup in Sweden.
+With her luggage lost and without an immigration card, she remained in Russia without being able to strictly comply with her training schedule, which was to train in Norway until the World Cup in Sweden.
 After all adversity on June 10 she manages to make it to Helsingborg in Sweden for the world championship.
 She faces a tough world where only 15 kilos separated the top five.
 The athlete lets slip her 13th medal in worlds after failing her last request in the deadlift, even so she wins gold in the bench press and fourth place in the world.
 In September, the first competition after the World Cup in Sweden, the South American and Pan American Championships in Piriápolis, Uruguay.
 The fully restored athlete wins eight gold medals, six medals for movement with multiple record breaks and two total medals for breaking two world records.
 In raw she sets a South American record in the squat with 196.5 kg, a new Brazilian and South American record in the deadlift with 214.0 kg and a world record with a total of 540.5 kg.
 In the equipped, a new Pan American record in the squat with 255.5 kg, in the bench press with 180.5 kg, in the deadlift another record with 225 kg and a world record with the mark of 661.0 kg in total.
 Achievement of the 100th gold medal in competitions.